KeepSerene/Weatherio-weather-web-app/README.md

 ### Vercel Deployment

 The application is configured for automatic deployment on Vercel.
-The `vercel.json` file contains the necessary configuration for serverless functions.

 ## 🎨 Customization